brendansileo/card_categorizer/README.md

-# card_categorizer
+Run `python card_categorizer.py <card name>` to guess the category of a card

-A script to guess the category of a card based on the data from cedh.guide
+You can also import the script in a new file as a package to run it automatically on large groups of cards